 A programme of part-time courses and activities - like art, drama and singing.
 For more information on the range of provision in this programme, please contact Learn Harrow on 020 8204 3567

-Access to a range of discrete courses for mental health service users or ex-users, including art, Tai Chi, Yoga and and cartooning, is provided by the Stepping Stones programme run under MIND in Harrow.
+Access to a range of discrete courses for mental health service users or ex-users, including art, Yoga and cartooning, is provided by the Stepping Stones programme run under MIND in Harrow.
 For more information on the courses for mental health service users provided through the Stepping Stones programme, please contact: Jody Hawley, Stepping Stones Co-ordinator, on 020 8515 7878

 Independent Living Skills courses courses for disabled learners provided by Learn Harrow, please contact Learn Harrow on 020 8204 3567

 These are general comments about additional support available.
 Please contact the relevant provider for particular support available for any course.